0x1eef/read-quran.wasm/README.md

 ## Demo

-read_quran.rs is being used on [0x1eef.github.io/read-quran](https://0x1eef.github.io/read-quran) -
+read-quran.rs is being used on [0x1eef.github.io/read-quran](https://0x1eef.github.io/read-quran) -
 a simple web page that allows one to read a randomly selected chapter from The Qur'an.